Critical care professionals

 When you go through such a traumatic experience as critical illness, either as a patient or as a relative, information helps take away some of the fear of the unknown.
 Our comprehensive booklet 'Intensive Care: A guide for patients and relatives' covers admission through to rehabilitation, with over 45,000 copies shipped in the past two years.

-Boxes of 250 booklets are available for just £60 including delivery.
-Working out at less than 25p per booklet, this represents one of the more cost-effective interventions in critical care.
+Boxes of 250 booklets are available for just £88 including delivery.
+From as little as 32p per booklet, this represents one of the more cost-effective interventions in critical care.
 They also help meet NICE's recommendations on the provision of patient information for the critically ill.
 Find out more and order your booklets online now.

 Patient information in other languages